 An intensive one-week residential institute that brings educators together from around the United States and Europe.
 Attendees who complete the Institute become Cohen Center Fellows (link to requirements and benefits below highlighted) and join a corps of educators who serve as leaders in Holocaust and genocide education in their schools, communities, and professional organizations and assist the Center in applying its mission.
 MORE

 ENHANCING practical pedagogical and methodological competencies necessary to effectively and responsibly teach and engage students in continual Holocaust and genocide studies.

-To familiarize the participants with the processes by which genocide unfolds while identifying factors that move ordinary people to become evil.
+IDENTIFYING the processes by which genocide unfolds while identifying factors that move ordinary people to make a variety of behavioral choices.

 2017 Guest Speakers Joining KSC Faculty: